aoneahsan/inventory-management-app/PROGRESS.md

 ## Final Notes

-The project has achieved 100% feature completion according to the original PROJECT_PLAN.md and FEATURES.md specifications.
-All 13 major modules have been implemented successfully.
+The project has achieved 100% feature completion according to the original PROJECT_PLAN.md and FEATURES.md specifications, plus a comprehensive Point of Sale system.
+All 14 major modules have been implemented successfully.
 The application is ready for:

 1. Development testing
 2. User acceptance testing